alexkreidler/semanticweb/packages/loqu/apis.md

 Container Components: Render or display many entities in some way.
 This could be a List of Leafs, or just a List of GenericListItem

 need to think about navigation later

+# Framing and APIs

+Data fetching situations
+1. We have all the data in an RDF/JS dataset --> Generic starter
+2. We have all the data in a big expanded JSON-LD doc --> Generic starter, library filtering
+3. We load the data as needed via Hydra, SPARQL --> Data fetching should be done automatically by layout of tree
+   1. We should propagate up the effective JSON-LD frames, and properly nest
+   2. However, components are only rendered when there is data of the proper type to pass through

+Given the above guidelines on context, the general plan is:
+- Keep a virtual tree of components
+- If we're calling for a Generic List of Cards for example, then we know that we need to use the Frame specified by the card component to fetch that data for each card.
+In fact, there may be a way to simply transform a JLD frame into simple triple queries that are more effective than frame requests for each item.
+However, a good server should accept JLD frames across a collection

+Components should

+In a given Context several Views might be available There could be a ViewSwitcher at the bottom (e.g. search icon, or similar) to change view: e.b.
+Text -> Map for Address in a small Icon/Image context

+A generic list/table can use a MultiSelect to change properties displayed.
+There can be a default view for all items which can be changed at top.
+Also, can enable individual ViewSelect to change individual views

+How to deal with multiple components/views claiming that they can or should render a piece of data.
+Add priority?
+Make user choose?